allensun623/Beary-Chat/README.md

 Supervise needed information

+## Run the Python with screen
-* keep the pythin script running in the backgroup:
+* keep the python script running in the backgroup:
     - use screen: screen
     - run script: python3 main.py &